Clustering and Pruning in Causal Data Fusion: Simulations

-We can notice that when identification with clustering was applicable (Settings A and B), the benefits of the clustering increase considerably as the original graph sizes increase.
-For instance, when the original graph size was 12, the median difference was over three minutes to the benefit of the clustered strategy in the case of setting A, and over five minutes in the case of setting B. With smaller graphs, the clustered strategy performed worse, it being over 7 times slower on average in the worst case.
-However, in such cases the time lost on average was less than a tenth of a second.
-In the case of setting C, where original graph must be used for causal effect identification after checking if clustering is applicable, it is naturally faster to directly use the original graph in identification.
-Reassuringly, the average time lost for checking whether clustering is applicable was less than a second for all graph sizes, with the ratio approaching one as the graph size increases.
-Additionally, it appears that the benefits of the clustering operations were higher for setting B than setting A. This is likely to be explained by the search-based nature of Do-search.
-When the causal effect is identifiable (as is the case for setting A), Do-search does not have to explore its entire search space, unlike in setting B. Therefore, reduction of the search space by clustering benefits the setting B more than the setting A.
+When identification with clustering was applicable (Settings A--B), the benefits of the graph reduction increased considerably as the original graph sizes increased.
+For instance, when the original graph size was 12, the median difference was over 12 minutes to the benefit of the reduction strategy in the case of setting B. In contrast, for small graphs with seven vertices, the reduction strategy performed worse for setting A. However, in this case the median time lost was less than a tenth of a second.
+In the case of setting C, where the original graph must be used for causal effect identification after checking if reduction is applicable, it is naturally faster to use the original graph in identification directly.
+Reassuringly, the median time lost for checking whether graph reduction is applicable was less than five seconds for all graph sizes, with the ratio approaching one as the graph size increases.

+\checkid{} returned \textbf{TRUE} for 52.0\% of the instances that reached step 4 of the reduction strategy, which indicates that the conditions of the algorithm are not too restrictive for practical use.
+Additionally, it appears that the benefits of the clustering operations were higher for setting B than for setting A. This is likely explained by the search-based nature of Do-search.
+When the causal effect is identifiable (as is the case for setting A), Do-search does not have to explore its entire search space, unlike in setting B. Therefore, reduction of the search space by clustering benefits setting B more than setting A.

-Overall, the results show that when clustering is applicable, it can offer significant performance benefits in generalized causal effect identification.
-Additionally, in the cases where clustering does not offer an improved running time performance, the disadvantage of using the operations is minimal in practice.
-Across all instances, the median time spent finding transit clusters was 0.16 seconds (IQR 0.11 to 0.21), while for checking the identification invariance it was 0.005 seconds (IQR 0.001 to 0.011).
-We also highlight that clustering does not have to be automatically applied if the researcher views clustering as redundant---as can be the case with small graphs or small cluster sizes---for example.
+Overall, the results show that when graph reduction is applicable, it can offer significant performance benefits in general causal effect identification.
+Additionally, in the cases where the graph reduction does not offer improved running time performance, the disadvantage of using the operations is minimal in practice.
+Across all instances, the median time spent finding transit clusters was 0.13 seconds (IQR 0.10 to 0.17), median time for checking the identification invariance was 0.004 seconds (IQR 0.001 to 0.010) and the median time for performing the pruning operations was 0.024 seconds (IQR 0.017 to 0.038).
+We also highlight that graph reduction does not have to be automatically applied if the researcher views it as redundant---as can be the case with small graphs or small cluster sizes---for example.